-Throughout this series, we have discussed how evolution is a population-level phenomenon, where average characteristics shift incrementally over time.
+Throughout this article, we have discussed how evolution is a population-level phenomenon, where average characteristics shift incrementally over time.
 As we have seen, new DNA variants that arise from mutation events are the physical basis for this process.
 These mutations occur in one individual and then may spread to become more common in a population – perhaps even completely replacing all other variants of that sequence within a population.
 Just as a language may slowly change to a new spelling of a word, so too a population may shift from one DNA variant to another over time.

 In this process, however, populations may maintain two (or more) variants for a long period of time.
 Again, language change over time is a useful analogy here.
 If we consider modern English as an example, there exist some variant spellings that are currently seen as “correct” within their local setting.
 Where an American would use forms such as “harbor” or “neighbor”, those from the United Kingdom, Canadians and others would use slightly different spellings: “harbour" and “neighbour" (and even as I write this, my American-made word processor balks at those versions).
 For modern English as a whole, then, we maintain some acceptable variation in spelling for certain words – we have not yet universally “decided” on one correct spelling for these words, and perhaps we never will.